Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 What are Government Bonds: Features and Benefits of Government Bonds

-630 views
+1626 views

 Government bonds in India are a contract or loan agreement between a state or central government and investors.
 When the government issues a bond, investors are welcome to invest.
 In return, the bond generates periodic interest payouts, and the primary investment amount is repaid upon maturity.
 The mechanism is similar to a standard loan, and here, the government becomes the borrower and the investors become the lenders.

 Central and state governments can face liquidity crises or require capital to fund any specific project or infrastructure development.
 Under such scenarios, the government can offer debt securities like bonds to the public and collect the necessary funds.
-Investors, on the other hand, get the chance to invest in sovereign guarantee-backed securities and reap regular returns.
+Investors, on the other hand, get the chance to invest in sovereign rating-backed securities and reap regular returns.

 Various features and benefits make government bonds attractive to investors of all sorts.
 The diversity in the types of government bonds further boosts investors’ interest and initiates smart portfolio diversification.